gitpeut/SnowRadio/README.md

 </li>
 <li>Gesture sensor<br />

-    Gestures work as follows:<br />
+    Gestures work as follows:
-    circle clockwise or anti-clockwise: wake up sensor ( a little hand ahows up on the screen) or put to sleep if active (the little hand disappears)<br />
+    - circle clockwise or anti-clockwise: wake up sensor ( a little hand ahows up on the screen) or put to sleep if active (the little hand disappears)
-    up: increase volume<br />
+    - up: increase volume
-    down: decrease volume<br />
+    - down: decrease volume
-    right: go to next station<br />
+    - right: go to next station
-    left: go to previous station<br />
+    - left: go to previous station

     <br />
     Sometimes, especially after a new flash of the ESP32, the gesture sensor does not react anymore.
 Only known fix